-Many rodents are kept as household pets, but some have better pet potential than others.
-Explore some of the most commonly kept rodents and decide if one of these fascinating creatures might be the right companion for you.
+Many small rodents are kept as household pets, but some have better pet potential than others.
+Explore a list of rodents that make good pets and decide if one of these fascinating creatures might be the right companion for you.

 Domesticated gerbils look similar to hamsters with a few exceptions.
 They have slightly broader heads with very small ears, slimmer bodies, and a long tail.
 Their backs are arched, and they tend to move like mice.
 Their entire length, including their tails, runs about eight inches long on average.